PradyumnaKumarMirdha/CompTIA-Network-Plus/README.md

 **Graded-Index Multimode Fiber:** It has glass core that has different variation allows larger ammount of bandwidth.

-> 🔴 Signle mode - Longer distance with slower transfer speed.
+> 🔴 Single mode - Longer distance with slower transfer speed.

 > Multi Mode - Shorter distance with higher transfer speed.

 ### Fiber connectors: